 Hokkien Mee is usually a non-halal and cooked with pork lard as the key ingredient to an extra oomph to the dish.
 However, this Muslim stall owner found the best replacement which is chicken skin.
 The owner fries the chicken skins and break it down into bits before mixing it with hokkien mee.
 This helps maintain the crunchy texture of the dish but yet provides an exquisite taste that is different from other Hokkien Mee stall.

-It also gives Muslims foodies to get a taste of authentic Hokkien Mee without the addition of non halal ingredients.
+It also gives Muslim foodies to get a taste of authentic Hokkien Mee without the addition of non halal ingredients.

 Address: Stall No. 8 Medan Selera Jati Jalan 1/12 (Opposite Good Shepherd Lutheran Church) Section 1, Off Jalan Othman, PJ